 We are interested in dialogues between material culture, the built environment and history.
 In our process we create designs that address a range of scales, drawing inspiration from the environment.
 Through projects and making we experiment with various media; our research is rooted in articulating intertwined contradictions of natural and artificial realms.

 Born in Athens, Lydia Xynogala holds a Masters degree from Princeton University, and Bachelor degrees in Architecture from the Cooper Union and the Bartlett School of Architecture, U.C.L.
 Prior to her independent practice she worked in several housing, educational, and urban projects at architecture offices in New York, London, and Barcelona.

 Her work on the relationship between chemistry, material cultures and the built environment has been showcased at the Museum of Modern Art, Storefront for Art and Architecture, Van Alen Institute, Society of Architectural Historians, Chemical Heritage Foundation, History of Science Society and ACSA among other venues.
 Recent writings have been published in Kerb Journal, Pidgin and A Public Space.

-Recent team members have included Clara Dykstra, Marina Santos, Derek Lange and Pablo Toubes-Rieger.
+Recent team members: Clara Dykstra, Marina Santos, Derek Lange, Pablo Toubes-Rieger.